-Title: J/618/3740 Teamworking skills Level: 2 Credit Value: 3 GLH: 20 Learning Outcomes Assessment Criteria The learner will: The learner can: 1.
-Understand why effective teamwork is 1.1 Define effective teamwork important 1.2 Describe the advantages and disadvantages of teamwork for a given situation 2.
-Understand the roles people may take in 2.1 Give examples of formally allocated roles a teamwork situation 2.2 Give examples of less formal roles 2.3 Describe the impact these roles could have on the way a team works and on members of the team 3.
-Understand the role of conflict 3.1 List factors that could contribute to conflict in a team 3.2 Explain how conflicting views could be an advantage 3.3 Suggest ways to manage and resolve conflict Understand what needs to be done to achieve a particular goal 4.1 Explain the overall goal and objectives of the team 4.2 Identify their own strengths, skills and experiences relevant to the teamwork situation 4.3 Describe their own role as part of the team
+Title: J/618/3740 Teamworking skills Level: 2 Credit Value: 3 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand why effective teamwork is important 1.1 Define effective teamwork 1.2 Describe the advantages and disadvantages of teamwork for a given situation 2.
+Understand the roles people may take in a teamwork situation 2.1 Give examples of formally allocated roles 2.2 Give examples of less formal roles 2.3 Describe the impact these roles could have on the way a team works and on members of the team 3.
+Understand the role of conflict 3.1 List factors that could contribute to conflict in a team 3.2 Explain how conflicting views could be an advantage 3.3 Suggest ways to manage and resolve conflict 4.
+Understand what needs to be done to achieve a particular goal 4.1 Explain the overall goal and objectives of the team 4.2 Identify their own strengths, skills and experiences relevant to the teamwork situation 4.3 Describe their own role as part of the team 5.
+Be able to work with others towards achieving shared objectives 5.1 Agree an action plan of individual and group activities needed to achieve the objectives 5.2 Clarify action plan if necessary 5.3 Identify who to ask for help if needed 5.4 Carry out the individual and group activities as agreed 5.5 Motivate the team to achieve its objectives 5.6 Provide feedback in an appropriate and constructive manner 5.7 Receive and respond to constructive feedback 6.
+Be able to reflect on own performance and that of the team 6.1 Reflect on their own performance and the performance of the team

-5. Be able to work with others towards achieving shared objectives 5.1 Agree an action plan of individual and group activities needed to achieve the objectives 5.2 Clarify action plan if necessary 5.3 Identify who to ask for help if needed 5.4 Carry out the individual and group activities as agreed 5.5 Motivate the team to achieve its objectives 5.6 Provide feedback in an appropriate and constructive manner 5.7 Receive and respond to constructive feedback 6.
-Be able to reflect on own performance and that of the team 6.1 Reflect on their own performance and the performance of the team 6.2 Suggest ways of improving own team working skills Unit aim (s) The aim of this unit is to help the learner understand the roles people may take within teams and be able to work with others towards achieving shared objectives.
-Assessment requirements This unit is assessed through portfolio of evidence.
+6.2 Suggest ways of improving own team working skills Additional information Unit aim (s) The aim of this unit is to help the learner understand the roles people may take within teams and be able to work with others towards achieving shared objectives.

-Title: F/618/3655 Principles of how to sell a product or service Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes Assessment Criteria The learner will: The learner can: Understand the buying needs and interests of customers 1.1 Identify customers':requirementsneedsand interests 1.2 Identify which aspects of products or services can match customers identified needs Understand how to promote the features and benefits of products or services to customers 2.1 Explain the features and benefits of products or services to show how they can meet customers' requirements 2.2 Identify any possible queries or objections that a customer might have 2.3 Identify ways of helping customers overcome their queries and objections 2.4 Identify terms of sale that might meet both the requirements of your customers and business Unit aim (s) This unit develops the learner's understanding of customers' requirements and how to promote products and services to meet customers' requirements.
-Assessment requirements This unit is assessed through portfolio of evidence.
+Title: F/618/3655 Principles of how to sell a

+product or service

+Level: 2

+-

+Credit Value: 1

+GLH: 10

+Learning Outcomes Assessment Criteria

+The learner will: The learner can:

+The learner will: The learner can:

+1. Understand the buying needs and 1.1 Identify customers':

+interests of customers requirements

+needs

+and interests

+1.2 Identify which aspects of products or

+services can match customers identified

+needs

+2. Understand how to promote the features 2.1 Explain the features and benefits of

+and benefits of products or services to products or services to show how they

+customers can meet customers' requirements

+Customers 2.2 Identify any possible queries or

+objections that a customer might have

+2.3 Identify ways of helping customers

+overcome their queries and objections

+2.4 Identify terms of sale that might meet

+both the requirements of your customers

+and business

+Additional information about this unit

+Additional information about this unit

+Unit aim (s) To support the development of skills customer

+requirements and promote the benefits of

+· ·

+products or services when starting a business.